 We accept Visa, MasterCard and American Express for your safari deposit.
 The remaining balance is due 90 days prior to departure and is payable by check, wire transfer or money order.

-Your safari land packages will include all accommodations, meals, bottled water (with meals and on wildlife-viewing drives), airport transfers, park fees and services of guides and drivers.
+Your safari land packages will include all accommodations, meals, water (with meals and on wildlife-viewing drives), airport transfers, park fees and services of guides and drivers.
 International airfare is not included.